gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ21 - Specify how the nonce N\_S is generated, if the token is not provided to the KDC through the Token Transfer Request to the authz-info endpoint (e.g., if it is used directly to validate TLS instead): see {{sssec-challenge-value}}.

-* REQ22 - Specify if 'mgt_key_material' is used, and if yes specify its format and content: not used in this version of the profile.

 * REQ23 - Define the initial value of the 'num' parameter: The initial value MUST be set to 0 when creating the OSCORE group, e.g., as in {{I-D.ietf-ace-oscore-gm-admin}}.

 * REQ24 - Specify and register the identifier of newly defined semantics for binary scopes: see {{iana-scope-semantics}}.